andsontan/xpiks/_posts/2014-12-28-building-xpiks-alone.markdown

 - find macdeployqt, windeployqt or any similar tool in Qt bin directory
 - read help of ..deployqt tool and execute it with necessary parameters to include qt frameworks which are needed for build as well as QML directories

-Sample macdeployqt command for OS X can be found lower:
+Sample macdeployqt command for OS X can be found lower: (depends on your build-* directory path)

 `macdeployqt xpiks-qt.app -verbose=2 -dmg -executable=xpiks-qt.app/Contents/MacOS/xpiks-qt -qmldir=../ -qmldir=../Components/ -qmldir=../Constants/ -qmldir=../Dialogs/ -qmldir=../StyledControls/`